gradha/gradha.github.io/src/articles/29-kerf-timestamps-done-almost-right-nim.rst

 I explicitly **did not** implement real calendars because that is boring.
-So if you look at the calendar you will see that the differences between Keft and my Nim implementation is that the first week of 2012 starts on the 2nd day of January.
-A real implementation would do this right and the Nim output would equal Kerf's.
+So if you look at the calendar you will see that the differences between Keft and my Nim implementation is that the first week of 2012 starts on the 2nd day of January and not on the 8th day like the simple implementation presumes.
+A real implementation would do this right and the Nim output would then equal Kerfs.

 Bonus subscript operator